metalpole/gae_gpt/README.md

 - Downloaded and combined Twitter data from 2009-2019.
 Did basic parsing/processing to get the texts of relevant tweets.
 Tried some fine-tuning.

 14th May 2019
 - Figured out how to do fine-tuning on Google Colab since there is a GPU there, then upload model checkpoints to Cloud Storage which can then be downloaded by Compute Engine VM instance.
+Learnt to bypass using Google Drive since it does not integrate well with GCP.

 **NLP Issues**
 *3 avenues of tackling quality of generated text*